 EU funding for fisheries

-The UK wants it to concentrate on funding selective catching gear to help stop discards, and research to improve the economic and environmental sustainability of the fishing industry.
+The UK will concentrate on measures to reduce the amount of discarded fish.
+This includes providing funding for more selective catching gear and research to improve the sustainability of the fishing industry.

 UK shell fisheries